 In the main window, click on “Restore settings to their default values“.

-A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue on with the reset process.
+A confirmation dialog should now be displayed, detailing the components that will be restored to their default state should you continue with the reset process.
 To complete the restoration process, click on the “Reset” button.

 That’s it, Microsoft Edge settings will be restored to their defaults.
 We strongly recommend that you install an adblocker like AdGuard to block malicious ads.